-Of course, this is not an exhaustive list, but it does include many of the key food and drug interactions that always get tested.
-Pharmacy technicians are not expected to have a comprehensive understanding of all interactions, in the same way, that doses are not expected to be known.
+Of course, this is not an exhaustive list of interactions, but it does include many of the key food and drug interactions that always get tested.
+Pharmacy technicians are not expected to have a comprehensive understanding of all interactions.
+Instead, only the major and most important interactions need to be learned.

-One of these drugs is metronidazole; the active ingredient of the antibacterial and antiprotozoal medicine, Flagyl.
+One of those drugs is metronidazole; the active ingredient of the antibacterial and antiprotozoal medicine, Flagyl.

-However, alcohol interacts with many other drugs.
+Alcohol interacts with many other drugs, too.
 Given its sedative effects, alcohol enhances the sedative effects of other drugs that affect the central nervous system.
 Drug classes such as SSRIs, benzodiazepines, and many antipsychotic drugs, should be avoided with alcohol as it can worsen drowsiness, confusion, and sedation.

-In summary, then, alcohol should be avoided with all medicines but some drugs, such as metronidazole and disulfiram, it triggers an unpleasant interaction.
+In summary, alcohol should be avoided with all medicines but for some drugs, such as metronidazole and disulfiram, it triggers an even more unpleasant interaction.
 In the case of metronidazole, it is undesirable whereas in the case of disulfiram, the reaction is a desirable deterrent to prevent the alcoholic from drinking alcohol.
 Given that alcohol is metabolized by the liver, it also interferes with the metabolism of other drugs and therefore the clinical efficacy of those drugs.

-Grapefruit juice contains compounds called furanocoumarins – compounds that decrease the liver enzymes needed to metabolize statins.
+Grapefruit juice contains compounds called furanocoumarins.
+These compounds decrease the level of liver enzymes needed to metabolize statins.
 As a result, taking the two concurrently increases the risk of statin toxicity and adverse effects.
-These adverse effects include muscle pain and, in more serious cases, rhabdomyolysis where muscle breaks down – the by-products of which are toxic to the kidney.
+These adverse effects include muscle pain and, in more serious cases, rhabdomyolysis where muscle breaks down (the by-products of which are toxic to the kidney).

 Not all statins interact with grapefruit juice in the same way.
 Some statins – such as atorvastatin or simvastatin – interact with grapefruit juice to a greater extent than others – such as pravastatin and rosuvastatin, which only minimally interact with grapefruit juice.

-MAO inhibitors are used in the treatment of depression and anxiety, among other conditions, and include drugs such as:
+MAO inhibitors are used in the treatment of depression and anxiety, and include drugs such as:

-When MAO inhibitors are taken with a diet rich in tyramine, it can trigger what is known as hypertensive crisis – high blood pressure which can reach severe levels that may become symptomatic.
+When MAO inhibitors are taken with a diet rich in tyramine, it can trigger what is known as hypertensive crisis (severe high blood pressure that causes symptoms).

-Patients taking MAO inhibitors are counselled to avoid a tyramine-rich diet.
+Patients taking MAO inhibitors are counseled to avoid a tyramine-rich diet.